Alan Spencer’s 10 strikeouts, Gus Burr’s grand slam send St. Bede past Dwight

 PERU – St. Bede got dominant pitching from starter Alan Spencer and big hits, including a grand slam from Gus Burr, as the Bruins topped Dwight 8-1 in Tri-County Conference action Tuesday afternoon.

-With the victory, the Bruins moved to 5-0 in conference action and 12-1 on the season.
+With the victory, the Bruins moved to 5-0 in TCC action and 12-1 overall.

 Right from the start, Spencer was ahead of hitters and posted two strikeouts in the top of the first inning.
-Spencer again shined in the second and struck out three more Trojans before the Bruins’ bats went to work.
+Spencer again shined in the second, striking out three more Trojans before the Bruins’ bats went to work.

 Gus Burr (2) of St. Bede celebrates with team after hitting home run on Tuesday, April 15, 2025 at St. Bede Academy in Peru.

-In the bottom half of the inning, Spencer led things off with a rocket off Ayden Collom at third base.
+In the bottom of the second inning, Spencer led off with a rocket off of Ayden Collom at third base.
 Pinch-runner Alex Tomsha then advanced on a wild pitch.

-Gino Ferrari then walked, but the next two Bruins were retired, which brought up the No. 9 hitter in Stuart McGunnigal, who took the first pitch he saw and smoked a two-run single to right field that scored Tomsha and Ferarri for a 2-0 lead.
+Gino Ferrari then walked, but the next two Bruins were retired, which brought up the No. 9 hitter in Stuart McGunnigal.
+He took the first pitch he saw and smoked a two-run single to right field that scored Tomsha and Ferarri for a 2-0 lead.

-On the mound, Spencer continued to shine as he struck out two more Trojans hitters in the third to keep St. Bede firmly in the lead.
+Spencer continued to shine as he struck out two more Trojans’ hitters in the third inning to keep St. Bede firmly in the lead.

-In the top of the fourth, Dwight got a double to center from leadoff hitter Luke Gallet and then advanced on a Ayden Collom groundout.
+In the top of the fourth, Dwight got a double to center field from leadoff hitter Luke Gallet, who then advanced on a Ayden Collom groundout.

-Both teams went pretty quietly in the fifth, and then in the sixth Dwight would threaten to make the score much tighter on the Bruins.
+Both teams went pretty quietly in the fifth, and then in the sixth Dwight would threaten to make the score much tighter.

 (left) Luke Gallet (3) of Dwight fist bumps teammate (right) Ryan Bumpous (11) on Tuesday, April 15, 2025 at St. Bede Academy in Peru.